What Makes a Multi-Vendor Marketplace Fundamentally Different from a Regular E-Commerce App?

 A strong onboarding flow should move a seller through five stages:

 The platform should collect the right seller information based on seller type, geography, risk level, and payout method.
-This matters not only for fraud prevention, but also for marketplace transparency.
-For example, in the U.S., the INFORM Consumers Act requires online marketplaces to collect, verify, and disclose certain information about high-volume third-party sellers, including bank account, tax ID, and contact information.
+This matters not only for fraud prevention but also for marketplace transparency.
+In the U.S., the INFORM Consumers Act requires online marketplaces to collect, verify, and disclose certain information about high-volume third-party sellers, including bank account, tax ID, and contact information.
+In the EU, the Digital Services Act adds marketplace transparency obligations, including seller contact information and reasonable efforts to check products or use traceability technologies.

 This means seller onboarding should not be treated as a generic registration form.
 It should be designed as a compliance-aware workflow.